-Existing daytime industrial noise (Table 3): 42 dB(A),L {eq} ANL Daytime, 'rural' (Table 4): 50 dB(A),L {eq} Existing industrial noise equals: ANL - 8 Amenity criterion (Table 5): 50 dB(A), L{eq} (ie = ANL)
+Existing daytime industrial noise (Table 3): 42 dB(A), $L{eq}$ ANL Daytime, 'rural' (Table 5): 50 dB(A), $L{eq}$ Existing industrial noise equals: ANL -8

+Amenity criterion (Table 6): $50 dB(A), L{eq} (ie = ANL)$

-Intrusive (RBL + 5dB) and amenity criteria for assessed receivers are summarised in Table 6.
-Finally, the project-specific noise levels (PSNL) are defined in the INP as the lower of the intrusive and amenity criteria in each time period.
+Intrusive (RBL + 5dB) and amenity criteria for assessed receivers are summarised in Table 7.
+The project-specific noise levels (PSNL) are defined in the INP as the lower of the intrusive and amenity criteria in each time period.
+Changes in the daytime noise criteria resulting from a review of the EA conducted by DEC are reflected in Table 7.